microtrain/bootcamp/14-Angular/04-NgAuth/README.md

 git commit -a
 ```

 Importing HttpClientModule at the AppModule level gives us access to HttpClient in the lower levels of the system.
-For our service provider to work we will need to import HttpClient and inject it into the constructor, import Observable from the rxjs library and finally, import the User model.
+For our service provider to work we will need to import HttpClient and inject it into the constructor, import Observable from the RxJS library and finally, import the User model.

 ```ts
 import { Injectable } from '@angular/core';